 Barbell Rows

-Barbell Rows are an effective Exercises Barbell for building upper body strength and targeting the muscles in your back.
+Barbell Rows are an effective exercise for building upper body strength and targeting the muscles in your back.
 Start by standing with your feet hip-width apart, knees slightly bent, and a barbell in front of you.
 Bend your knees and hinge forward from the hips, maintaining a flat back.
 Grasp the bar with an overhand grip, hands slightly wider than shoulder-width apart.
 Pull the bar towards your belly button while keeping your elbows close to your body.

 Lower the barbell back down, repeating for the desired number of reps.
 Incorporating Barbell Rows into your routine can help improve posture and strengthen your back muscles.